Find the Best Price on Cannabis in California: Dispensary vs Delivery vs Subscription Box

 • Experiment with different locations or services.
 Unless you already found a favorite dispensary/delivery service, we recommend trying out different ones to get better prices or deals.
 Believe it or not, many dispensaries have free delivery options, at least for first-time customers.
 The more competition grows in your area, the more likely you are to find limited-time deals or new customer discounts to attract new customers.

-With that being said, if you're interested in monthly orders to save on cannabis costs, you’re going to love the value and convenience of marijuana subscription boxes.
+With that being said, if you're interested in monthly orders to save on cannabis costs, you’re going to love the value and convenience of cannabis subscription boxes.

 How Can You Save Money with a Cannabis Subscription Box?

-Marijuana subscription boxes are what they sound like: that is, monthly boxes filled with cannabis products.
+Cannabis subscription boxes are what they sound like, that is, monthly boxes filled with cannabis products.
 These subscriptions are relatively new and only available in certain areas (like California).
 However, they bring the same convenience of cannabis delivery services with exclusive product offerings you can't find anywhere else.
-Best of all, some boxes offer savings up to 40-60% off the retail value of included products.
+Best of all, some boxes offer savings of up to 40-60% off the retail value of included products.

 It’s easy to see why subscription boxes are the preferred purchase method for many moderate to heavy cannabis users.
 They offer better average prices than dispensaries or on-demand delivery.
 Their selection is curated by cannabis experts to match your personal preferences.
 They’re filled with surprise products and add-ons, bringing back the excitement of cannabis shopping.
-And all you need to do is pay a monthly fee to receive your box of goodies right to your door.
+You only need to pay a monthly fee to receive your box of goodies right at your door.

 Nevertheless, even with these fantastically reduced prices, there are still ways to save even more:

 • Check out different options.
-While marijuana subscription boxes are still relatively new, there are several options you can try out, each offering slightly different products and prices.
-Many are curated by cannabis experts and catered to your personal tastes, so you can trust you’re getting high quality products (and a more exclusive box every month).
-And some, like Nugg Club, have optional add-ons at steep discounts, so you can reorder your favorites.
+While cannabis subscription boxes are still relatively new, there are several options you can try out, each offering slightly different products and prices.
+Many are curated by cannabis experts and catered to your personal tastes, so you can trust you’re getting high-quality products (and a more exclusive box every month).
+And some have optional add-ons at steep discounts, so you can reorder your favorites.

 • Take advantage of add-ons.
 Not all cannabis boxes offer add-ons, but those that do give an easy way to reorder your favorites or try new products at a significantly reduced price.